 "Blown wide open" inverts the timeline, too.
 A wire worn in 2024, in a case that reached a guilty plea in May, disclosed afterward by a defense attorney, is not a break in a case against the governor.
 It is a detail from the end of a case against someone else.

 The video itself knows most of this.
 On tape, Johnson never asserts the headline in his own voice - he is reading the coverage aloud, and says so: "Let's go ahead and continue the read," followed by the Post's accurate line, "Alexis wore a wire" - the ally, not the staff [1].
-The escalation from ally to staff, and from a closed fraud case to "his CRIMES," happens in the title and thumbnail, the only part most of those 464,000 viewers will ever see.
+The escalation from ally to staff, and from a closed fraud case to "his CRIMES," happens entirely in the packaging - the tape hedges; the title convicts.
+We documented the same pattern the same week in the video claiming New York banned air conditioning: the word ban never spoken, only printed.
+Once you know where the lie lives, you know where to look - when a headline names a crime, ask whether the tape ever does.
 If a charging document ever names the governor, that will be a story, and we will report the document.
 There is not one today.